Melthizar/TopDown/README.md

 ---

 ## Features
-- Simple tilemap rendering (all code, no editor)
+- Tile-based world rendering (Phaser.js)
-- Robot sprite with keyboard controls
-- REST API call to backend for robot action (demo)
+- Player movement and camera following
 - Easy to extend with AI/LLM logic in Python backend
+- Ready for asset integration and procedural world logic

 ## How to Log Changes
 - Any time you want to log a change or note a problem, type `update` as your message.
 The assistant will append the change/problem to `updates.md`.